GiriDeepika/github-slideshow/_posts/0000-01-02-GiriDeepika.md

 ---

 layout: slide
-title: "Welcome to second slide"
+title: "Welcome back to the second slide"

 ---